robenkleene/prism/manual/src/full---help-output.md

         --tabs <N>
             The number of spaces to replace tab characters with.

-            Use --tabs=0 to pass tab characters through directly, but note that in that case delta will calculate line widths assuming tabs occupy one character's width on the screen: if your terminal renders tabs as more than than one character wide then delta's output will look incorrect.
+            Use --tabs=0 to pass tab characters through directly, but note that in that case prism will calculate line widths assuming tabs occupy one character's width on the screen: if your terminal renders tabs as more than than one character wide then prism's output will look incorrect.

             [default: 4]

         --true-color <auto|always|never>
             Whether to emit 24-bit ("true color") RGB color codes.

-            Options are auto, always, and never. "auto" means that delta will emit 24-bit color codes if the environment variable COLORTERM has the value "truecolor" or "24bit".
+            Options are auto, always, and never. "auto" means that prism will emit 24-bit color codes if the environment variable COLORTERM has the value "truecolor" or "24bit".
 If your terminal application (the application you use to enter commands at a shell prompt) supports 24 bit colors, then it probably already sets this environment variable, in which case you don't need to do anything.

             [default: auto]